SiyiLiang/SiyiLiang.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- Advanced Individual in Advocating Truth and Studying Diligently, 2022¡¢2023¡¢2024.

+- The Second Prize in Shaanxi Division of the China Good Creativity Competition£¬2024

+- The Second - Prize of Shaanxi Division of NCDA£¬2024

-- First-prize Scholarship of CUMT, 2024.
+- Excellence Award of the Blue Bridge Cup Competition, 2024.

+- Advanced Individual in Advocating Abilities and Cultivating Virtues, 2023.

+- Outstanding Student Cadre, 2023.

+- Outstanding member of the Communist Youth League£¬2022

+- The Third Prize in the Northwest Region of the National Digital Media Technology Competition£¬2023.

-- First-prize Scholarship of CUMT, 2023.
+- Dongfeng Printing Academic Scholarship, 2023.

-- Freshman Scholarship of CUMT, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.

-- First-prize Scholarship of CUMT, 2019.
+- Outstanding member of the Communist Youth League£¬2022